This post has been updated in December 2018.

 Amazing that these terraces are so old (they say over 2000 years!). it’s such an inventive system, with the irrigation canals flowing from the top all the way down to the lowest terraces.
 Really clever!

 We pass through a village and learn from our guide it’s only for a couple of months this village has electrical power!
 Before the power line was extended to the village, the locals relied completely on solar power!
 After seven hours of hiking, we arrive in Cambulo, in a basic but clean guesthouse.

 I am completely exhausted from the hike and all the impressions of the day (and probably also from not sleeping the night before).
 Barely being able to keep my eyes open I manage to clean up a bit with a bucket of water (no showers here;-) and chew down some food before falling asleep for 12 hours straight.

 Hiking the rice terraces of Banaue and Batad: day 2

 We continue along a trail zigzagging through the rice terraces that I surely wouldn’t have found without our guide.
-It is a wonderful track, each view is more stunning than the last, the sky is a magnificent blue color, the jungle a gorgeous green, the mountains surrounding us are impressive and I am thoroughly enjoying the moment.
+It is a wonderful track, each view is more stunning than the last, the sky is a magnificent blue color, the jungle all shades of green, the mountains surrounding us are impressive and I am thoroughly enjoying the moment.

 After two hours of hiking we arrive at a ridge and get to behold yet another beautiful view: the rice terraces of Batad!
-These terraces are the most famous ones of the region, because the village center of Batad is located in the middle of the rice fields.
+These terraces are the most famous ones in the region because the village center of Batad is located in the middle of the rice fields.